-In 2021, this took place via two live webcasts broadcast to all employees globally.
+In 2022, this took place during two live webcasts broadcast to all employees globally.
 Following that, we activated Ethics Day locally across all sites in the UK and Ireland, with a full communications campaign.
 The UK Country Manager took ethics-related questions from employees during a live video session.
-All questions were answered either during the session or in writing following ethics day which was then made available for all employees.

 In addition to Ethics Day, we communicate regularly throughout the year on ethics and related topics.
-During the course of 2021, ethics communications focused on encouraging employees to utilise the Speak Up platform, which allows L'Oréal employees and stakeholders (external staff, employees of providers or subcontractors, suppliers, clients, consumers, shareholders and representatives of civil society) to raise any serious ethical concerns they may have so that we can address them.
+During the course of 2022, ethics communications focused on encouraging employees to utilise the Speak Up platform, which allows L'Oréal employees and stakeholders (external staff, employees of providers or subcontractors, suppliers, clients, consumer, shareholders and representatives of civil society) to raise any serious ethical concerns they may have so that we can address them.
 Reports made via this platform will be received by L'Oréal's Office of the Chief Ethics Officer.

-Communication also focused on raising awareness of our ethical and human rights policies and helping employees understand how to escalate any concerns locally through our ethics correspondents.
+Communication also focused on raising awareness of our ethical and human rights policies and helping employees understand how to escalate any concerns locally through our local ethics correspondent.
 All communication was sent via our Country Manager and amplified across all internal channels including our weekly all-employee newsletter and channels as digital screens/posters in areas with high footfall (for example, the cafeteria and reception).